capoony/WolbachiaEvolHist_2023/README.md

-## Historic museum samples provide evidence for a recent replacementn of _Wolbachia_ types in European _Drosophila melanogaster_.
+## Historic museum samples provide evidence for a recent replacement of _Wolbachia_ types in European _Drosophila melanogaster_.

 The bioinformatics pipeline for the data generation and analyses in [Strunov _et al._ 2023]().
 Note, that we worked with the library IDs.
 The names used for the MS can be found [here](datasets/NAMES_CORRECT)